sirkapil/contact/date.md

 ---
 layout: page
-title: Why you should date me ?? 💗
+title: 💗
 permalink: /date.html
 ---

 ---
+Hello there,

-**I'm single and ready for mingle 😉.** If you've crush on me 😍 then we can go out for a date for sure.
+**Dear, future girlfriend.
+I'm single (ready for mingle 😂) until you comes to my life.** Someday, I'll meet you darling, when you'll have crush on me 😍 then surely, we can go out for a date.
 But, before all that, I want you to know a few things about me. 👇